higherbar-ai/ai-workflows/README.rst

 Known issues
 ^^^^^^^^^^^^

+#.
+The example Google Colab notebooks pop up a message during installation that offers to restart the runtime.
+You have
+   to click cancel so as not to interrupt execution.
+#.
 LangSmith tracing support is not as good for Anthropic as it is for OpenAI.
-Specifically: attached images don't show in the traces and, while token usage does appear in the metadata, the UI doesn't show token usage nicely.
+Specifically: attached images don't show
+   in traces and, while token usage does appear in the metadata, the UI doesn't show token usage nicely.

 Roadmap
 -------